Editing skills prove valuable in all kinds of jobs

 - Nicole Schmoll, freelance copywriter, by Haley E. Barber

-- John Schreier, digital news editor at The Daily Nonpareil in Council Bluffs, Iowa, by Hanna Vasina
+- John Schreier, managing editor at The Daily Nonpareil in Council Bluffs, Iowa, by Hannah Pachunka

 - Gary Schwab, senior sports editor, Charlotte Observer and Raleigh News & Observer, by Gage Peake